Western Virginia campaign: Background

 In April 1861 a Virginia state convention voted to secede and join the Confederacy.
 However, there was much opposition to this action from the western counties of the state, which were tied closer to western Pennsylvania and Ohio than to eastern Virginia.
 Following the secession vote in Richmond, John Carlile, a Unionist leader from northwest Virginia, led a meeting at Clarksburg which called for a convention to meet at Wheeling the next month for determining what steps "the people of Northwest Virginia should take in the present emergency."
 The 1st and 2nd West Virginia Union infantry regiments were also raised the same month, participating in the first battle of the campaign at Philippi.
 To organize Union forces in the area, George B. McClellan was appointed commander of the Department of the Ohio, covering Ohio, Indiana, Illinois, western Pennsylvania, and western Virginia.
 He gathered several regiments raised in Ohio, Indiana, and western Virginia and moved into Virginia in early May, moving along the Baltimore and Ohio Railroad and the Kanawha River.
 West Virginia, both before and after it was granted statehood, raised several infantry, cavalry and artillery regiments throughout the war to fight on the side of the Union.

 The Confederates appointed several commanders to organize troops in western Virginia: Colonel George A. Porterfield in northwestern Virginia, and Brigadier Generals John B. Floyd and Henry A. Wise in the Kanawha Valley.
 This divided command structure prevented the Confederates from coordinating their response to the Union invasion; in addition, General Robert E. Lee, commander of the Virginia militia forces, underestimated the strength of Unionist support in western Virginia.

 Battles

 Philippi

 Confederate Colonel Porterfield concentrated a force of 775 new recruits at the town of Philippi during the month of May.
 On June 3, a Union column under the command of Brigadier General Thomas A. Morris launched a two pronged attack on the Confederate camp.
 The Confederates fired a single volley and then retreated from the town.
 Only a few were wounded on each side.

+Bowman's Place

+A small Confederate force intended to disrupt Unionist elections in Tucker County and rode to St. George.
+They were ambushed by detachments from the 15th and 16th Ohio Infantries, with both sides sustaining light casualties and the Confederate party fled.